adossantos91/CLOCResultsMailer/README.md

 sender =
 password =
 ```

-Please keep in mind that you will need to modify your account security settings to allow 3rd party applications access the account:
+Please keep in mind that you will need to modify your account security settings to provide 3rd party applications access to the account:

 https://support.google.com/accounts/answer/6010255

+I would highly suggest using a test account in this situation.

 # Executing the script